JamesSkemp/words/content/post/topics-for-the-coming-days.md

 +++
-title = "Topics for the coming days" summary = "Topics I'd like to cover in the coming days." draft = false comments = true date = "2005-10-08T17:01:00-05:00"
+title = "Topics for the coming days" description = "Topics I'd like to cover in the coming days." draft = false comments = true date = "2005-10-08T17:01:00-05:00"